lbalbi/DKI-GNN/README.md

 --------------------

+The DKI approach has been tested over two popular prediction tasks:
-To perform testing of the DKI approach over one of the tasks avaliable (link prediction with the "ogbl-ppa" and "HuRI" benchmark datasets and node classification with "ogbn-proteins" dataset):
+ - link prediction with "ogbl-ppa" and "HuRI" benchmark datasets;
+ - node classification with "ogbn-proteins" dataset;

 ## INSTRUCTIONS: